galaxie500/blog/_posts/2021-08-11-airbnb-timeserie-eda.md

 ---
 layout: post
 title:  "Monitoring Airbnb reviews over COVID-19 with folium HeatMapWithTime"
-description: Maybe you're already familar with a folium map, what about adding a timestamp to it?
+description: What is a coordinate descent compared to gradient descent?
+How to solve it?
 tags: EDA data-visulization tutorial time-series pandas folium plotly
 usemathjax: true
 ---